Skip to content

 recursion.rb

-• Regular recursion: The summation operation occurs during the "returning" phase, requiring another summation after each layer returns.
+• Regular recursion: The summation operation is performed during the "ascending" process, requiring an additional summation operation after each layer returns.

-• Tail recursion: The summation operation occurs during the "calling" phase, and the "returning" phase only involves returning through each layer.
+• Tail recursion: The summation operation is performed during the "descending" process; the "ascending" process only needs to return layer by layer.

 Tail recursion process